Image courtesy Light Field Lab, Inc.

 6 Minutes

-As visual media moves toward three dimensions, a look back at how the nose was never quite able to become the equal of the eyes and ears in movie theaters
+As visual media moves toward three dimensions, a look back at how the nose was never quite able to become the equal of the eyes and ears in movie theaters.

 “Ooh that smell, can't you smell that smell…” sang Lynyrd Skynyrd back in 1977.
-Long before that though, cinema owners were asking a similar question, wondering if, having conquered visual motion media and later its audio counterpart, could they find a way to add an olfactory component and get a majority of the five senses into those theater seats?
+Long before that song though, cinema owners were asking a similar question, wondering if, having conquered visual motion media, and later its audio counterpart, could they find a way to add an olfactory component and get a majority of the five senses into those theater seats?

 Despite working media magic with film and sound, and despite trying a seemingly endless loop of ways going back over a century to introduce scents, aroma, bouquets, and other nasal stimulants to complement the images on the screen, cinema mavens were never able to get theatergoers’ noses in synch with the moving pictures.